 The College is bounded by Moggill Road (Junior and Middle Schools), Kensington Terrace (Main Administration and Senior School) and Miskin Street (Sporting Fields).

-Visitor car parking is centrally located outside the Main Administration building off Kensington Terrace, and via the Lower Moggill Road gate and the Upper Moggil Road gate adjacent to the Main Oval.
-Off-street parking is also available along Miskin Street and Kensington Terrace.
+Visitor car parking is centrally located outside the Main Administration building off Kensington Terrace, and via the Lower Moggill Road gate and the Upper Moggill Road gate adjacent to the Main Oval.
+Street parking is also available along Miskin Street and Kensington Terrace.

 Toowong is a major transport node, with most bus and train routes passing through Toowong from the western suburbs.
 Brisbane Boys’ College is situated on several major Brisbane City Council bus routes, while Toowong Train Station and the Regatta Ferry Terminal are both a short walk from the College.